Last Updated September 16, 2022

 Information You Provide Directly to Us.
 The information we collect on or through our Services may include the following:

 - If you are a school or program administrator or teacher, information you provide when you complete our online forms and register for our Services.
 This information includes the name of your school, your name and email address, and the student ID numbers and demographic information of students who will be registered to use the Services, and may also include your phone number and physical address.
 If you are subscribing to fee-paid Services, we will also collect credit card and other billing/payment information.
+For some customers, the information described in this paragraph and related assessment data may be shared between you and APERTURE via a Secure File Transfer Protocol (“SFTP”) managed on the same secure servers that host our Services.

 - Records and copies of your correspondence, including email address, if you contact us for any reason.